 Without a clear succession plan, the departure of senior staff members can lead to the loss of investor or customer confidence, falling share value, and even the departure of other employees who feel unsettled by the change.
 The resulting vacuum following the exit of a senior individual can be very damaging, even for an otherwise successful business.

-While it is not possible to predict all departures, having a clear succession plan in place, particularly for key executive roles, can be instrumental in mitigating disruption.
+While it is not possible to predict all departures, having a clear succession plan in place, particularly for key executive roles, can be instrumental in mitigating disruption (also having D&O insurance in place to protect against acts of management wrongdoing isn’t a bad idea either).
 Planning well in advance allows an organisation more time to consider its stakeholder messaging, ensuring a smooth transition into the next phase of leadership.

 Succession conversations are difficult